-More and more people are discovering the healing properties of CBD (Cannabidiol) oil, an extract from the hemp plant.
+More and more people are discovering CBD (Cannabidiol) oil, an extract from the hemp plant.
 But you may find yourself wondering why CBD oil is so expensive.

-CBD is currently being researched by scientists and medical professionals, and many individuals have found CBD to be helpful with a variety of symptoms and health issues.
-For some, CBD is a viable alternative to prescription drugs, opioids, and other types of pain medication.
-For others, CBD is a legal and convenient alternative to medical marijuana, as CBD is non-intoxicating.
+CBD is currently being researched by scientists and medical professionals.
+CBD is a legal at the federal level and convenient alternative to medical marijuana, as CBD is non-intoxicating.

-Still, others report finding CBD to be more effective at managing or resolving stubborn conditions.
-CBD was federally legalized in December of 2018 with the passing of the U.S. Farm Bill and can be shipped to anywhere within the U.S. (as well as dozens of other countries).
+CBD was federally legalized in December of 2018 with the passing of the U.S. Farm Bill.
 Be sure to check your state and local laws for the most current regulations that pertain to your specific area.

 CBD oil is convenient, easy to take, non-habit forming, and non-intoxicating.
-Several studies and pre-clinical trials have been completed regarding CBD’s efficacy in treating anxiety, pain, inflammation, and more.
-An abundance of anecdotal supporting evidence is available online as well.
-But CBD pricing can be confusing at best, and cheaper pricing does not always equate to stellar results.
+CBD pricing can be confusing at best, and cheaper pricing does not always equate to stellar results.

-The oil is extracted from raw hemp plants and, according to ProjectCBD.com, there are essentially three different ways to create CBD oil:
+The oil is extracted from raw hemp plants and, there are essentially three different ways to create CBD oil:

 In keeping with its commitment for delivering the highest quality CBD oil, NuLeaf Naturals uses a combination of supercritical and subcritical CO2 extraction methods.
 Click here for more information about how CBD oil is made.